akshaykadambatt/portfolio/posts/ktab-manager.md

 ---
 title: 'KTab Manager'
-metaTitle: 'KTab Manager: Organize your ideas in web'
+metaTitle: 'KTab Manager: Organize your ideas in web (A tab management system for chrome)'
 metaDesc: 'Organize your ideas in web right in your web browser'
 socialImage: images/22-09-2021.jpg
 date: '2022-11-03'